xackery/discordeq/README.md

 * Confirm creating a bot with Yes, Do it!
 * Make sure Public Bot is unchecked, as well as oauth2 grant.
 * Save, click to reveal the token.
 Copy the bot token, changing the username 55555abc to this new token
 * Copy this link https://discordapp.com/oauth2/authorize?&client_id=22222&scope=bot&permissions=2146958591 , change the 22222 inside the link to your client id you obtained earlier.
 Visit it, and you will get a discord prompt to authorize the bot to access your server.
+If you do this step correctly, an offline version of your bot should appear in the members list of your discord server.

 ### Prepare server, channel IDs
 * Inside Discord, right click your server's circular icon and on the bottom choose Copy ID.